 50- GR 221

 Dry Stone Route GR 221 is a beautiful long-distance trail in Mallorca – the largest Spanish island in the Mediterranean Sea.
 The trail is nice especially because it leads through the Tramuntana mountain range as well as through picturesque Mallorca’s villages with beautiful views of bays and the sea.
 Trail GR 221 has about 120 km.
 It can walked in 4-7 days, depending on the walking pace.
 It starts in Arrac town and goes all the way to Port de Pollença.
 On the way, there are hiker’s huts called refuges.
 Drinking water can be found in every village and there are marked water sources even in the mountains as well.

-GR is the abreviation of Grand Randonnée, and it has a very diverse collections of hiking paths.
-The most incredible is the GR 651 which travels along the Cele Valley located in south western France.
-A variation of the Via Podiensis path, part of the Camino de Santiago (‘Chemin de St Jacques’ in France) the GR 651 path splits off the main GR 65 route in Beduer and follows the isolated Cele River along ridge tops, carved mountain paths and the valley floor.
-During this hiking you will pass many small villages, either along the rive’s edge or carved into the cliff face.
-This hiking stares in Beduer and runs to Bouzies, and you have the options to camp or stay at any of the French bed & breakfast.
+GR is the abbreviation of Grand Randonnée, and it has a very diverse collection of hiking paths.
+The most incredible is the GR 651 which travels along the Cele Valley located in southwestern France.
+A variation of the Via Podiensis path, part of the Camino de Santiago (‘Chemin de St Jacques’ in France) the GR 651 path splits off the main GR 65 route in Beduer and follows the isolated Cele River along ridge tops, carved mountain paths, and the valley floor.
+During this hike, you will pass many small villages, either along the river’s edge or carved into the cliff face.
+This hike starts in Beduer and runs to Bouzies, and you have the options to camp or stay at any of the French bed & breakfasts.

 52- Trek to Tobavarchkhili Lakes